SIS-Team-8/2024-SIS-Team-8/README.md

     }
     ```

+#### Secure API Calls

-* all of the following api calls require the token cookie to be set by logging in first
+all of the following api calls require the token cookie to be set by logging in first

 * the url to send a POST request to update profile is `http://localhost:3000/api/profile`
   * this request requires a JSON object with the following structure: